mhadityaps05/SuitMediaTask/README.md

-# Palindrome App
+# Palindrome App (iOS)

-This is a mobile application that demonstrates checking whether a sentence is a palindrome.
-The app is implemented in three versions: Android Native (Kotlin), iOS Native (Swift), and Flutter (Dart).
-The application consists of 3 screens, performs API integration, and supports navigation between screens.
+This is a mobile application built using **Swift** and **UIKit** that checks whether a sentence is a palindrome.
+The app consists of 3 screens, performs API integration to fetch user data, and allows navigation between screens.

 ## Features